caburj/kwartrack/NOTES.md

 * [ ] Make the invitation of users accessible.

 * [ ] Upgrade edgedb to 4.
+  * [ ] Only switch when edgedb cloud already have a free-tier instance which will be used for staging.

 * [ ] Switch to edgedb auth after switching to edgedb 4.